AbhijeetParashar/react-unplash/README.md

 This will install all the necesary dependency.

 2. ### `npm start`
-This will install all the necesary dependency.
+This will start the app in the local browser in Port 3000